When is Ratched's Netflix release date? Latest news on Cuckoo's Nest prequel

 Who is in the Ratched cast?

-Showrunner Ryan Murphy’s latest Netflix show will see him reunite with his American Horror Story collaborator Sarah Paulson, who also portrayed Marcia Clark in American Crime Story: The People v.
-O.J Simpson.
+Producer Ryan Murphy’s latest Netflix project sees him reunite with his American Horror Story collaborator Sarah Paulson, who also portrayed Marcia Clark in American Crime Story: The People v OJ Simpson.

-Leading the Ratched cast, she’ll be playing the cruel nurse who bags a job at a luxury psychiatric institution set up by Dr Richard Hanover, played by another AHS alum Jon Jon Briones.
+Leading the Ratched cast, Paulson plays the cruel nurse who bags a job at a luxury psychiatric institution set up by Dr Richard Hanover, played by another AHS alum Jon Jon Briones.

 The cast also includes Judy Davis as Hanover’s head nurse Betsy Bucket, who clashes with Ratched upon her arrival at the hospital and doesn’t trust her motives.

-Continuing the AHS reunion, Finn Wittrock will appear as serial killer Edmund Tolleson, who arrives at Hanover’s asylum to have his sanity assessed.
+Continuing the AHS reunion, Finn Wittrock also appears as serial killer Edmund Tolleson, who arrives at Hanover’s asylum to have his sanity assessed.

 House of Cards star Corey Stoll, Teen Wolf’s Charlie Carver, Top of the Lake’s Alice Englert and Oscar nominee Sophie Okonedo also appear.